 In case you’ve been messing up, too: Generative AI uses deep learning to specialise in a complex but single task—making them narrow artificial intelligences.
 Some also call them “weak artificial intelligences” but I’d rather not have too many robophobic comments in my digital archives when the techno-pocalypse begins.
 You think the backlash against white celebrities’ circa 2012 tweets was bad?
 Wait until our future robot C.E.Overlords dig up your old “clanker” jokes.

 Anyway, Large Language Models, Text-to-Video Models, Text-to-Image Models, Text-to-Music generation are all examples of narrow artificial intelligence.
 The most popular and widely accessed Generative AI is, of course, Chat-GPT.
 Its task is to pull from vast datasets of text to generate humanlike responses to input queries.
-It does this pretty well—but it wouldn’t be able to tie its own shoelaces if you screwdrove robot hands to its servers and probably won’t beat a Go Champion.
+It does this task pretty well—but it sucks at maths.
+ChatGPT couldn’t tie its own shoelaces if you screwdrove robot hands to its servers.
+And it’s probably not going to win any Go championships any time soon.

 There is so much stuff about Generative AI floating in the necrotic vastness of cyberspace.